dmbarbour/wikilon/docs/AboutAO.md

          assuming typical (stack*ext) environment
         ~

 Each definition has the form `@word definition`, starting at the beginning of a line.
 It's a simple SP (32) between the word and definition.
 A definition continues until the end of a file or until the next definition starts.
 There is no risk of ambiguity: ABC does not and will not use `@` for anything.
+There are no constraints on the order of definitions, and later definitions will overwrite earlier ones.

+It is feasible to extend this AO with actions for streaming updates, such as `@@RENAME foo bar` and `@@PARENT dictName`, or even `@@TARGET dictName` to enable modeling multiple dictionaries in one file.

 Use file suffix **.ao**, or `text/vnd.org.awelon.aodict` in context of an HTTP transfer.

 ## Editing AO

 Dictionaries are optimally manipulated through projectional editor systems.
 The Forth-like [claw](CommandLine.md) view is suitable for a minimal text-only input, and is a fair bit more legible than AO.
-But in general, only projectional editors can make effective use of [Awelon's application models](ApplicationModel.md).
+But Awelon project's [application models](ApplicationModel.md) needs richer environments.

 An interesting possibility for filesystem integration is to use a *FUSE* (Filesystem in Userspace) view, perhaps operating via the web service.
 If done properly, this could simplify integration with emacs, vim, and other nice text editors.